iai-callgrind/iai-callgrind/README.md

 ### Credits

-Iai-Callgrind is forked from <https://github.com/bheisler/iai> and was originally written by Brook Heisler (@bheisler).
+Iai-Callgrind is forked from <https://github.com/bheisler/iai> and the original idea is from Brook Heisler (@bheisler).

-Iai-Callgrind wouldn't be possible without [Valgrind].
+Iai-Callgrind is powered by [Valgrind].

 ### License